+The simplest, most economical conjecture, is that the Coulomb phase at large~$|\vec m| \gg e^2$ described above in fact extends to all~$\vec m \neq 0$.
+The reader who is willing to accept this conjecture is directed to section~\ref{section:zeromass}, where we will use it to constrain the physics at the origin~$\vec m = 0$.

-A priori the Coulomb phase at large~$|\vec m| \gg e^2$ described above need not persist to the strong-coupling region~$|\vec m| \lesssim e^2$.
-Indeed, experience shows that three-dimensional gauge theories with suitable matter (and possibly also Chern-Simons terms for the dynamical gauge fields) often realize ``quantum phases'' that cannot be reached from any conventional weak-coupling regime, see e.g.~\cite{Komargodski:2017keh,Gomis:2017ixy,Choi:2018ohn,Choi:2018tuh,Cordova:2018qvg,Argurio:2019tvw,Armoni:2019lgb,Aitken:2019mtq,Choi:2019eyl} for an incomplete list.
-In this section we will show that this does not occur in QED$_3$ with~$N_f =2$ flavors for any non-vanishing triplet mass~$\vec m \neq 0$.
+Since the theory is strongly coupled when $|\vec m| \lesssim e^2$, this conjecture is by no means obvious.
+Indeed, experience shows that three-dimensional gauge theories with suitable matter (and possibly also Chern-Simons terms for the dynamical gauge fields) often realize quantum phases that cannot be reached from any conventional weak-coupling regime, see e.g.~\cite{Komargodski:2017keh,Gomis:2017ixy,Choi:2018ohn,Choi:2018tuh,Cordova:2018qvg,Argurio:2019tvw,Armoni:2019lgb,Aitken:2019mtq,Choi:2019eyl} for an incomplete list.

-Rather, we will show that the large-$|\vec m|$ Coulomb phase does in fact persist to all non-zero~$\vec m$, with exactly the Chern-Simons levels and monopole-induced symmetry-breaking pattern described in section~\ref{subsection:largemphase} above.
-We will do this by arguing for a strong bound on all electrically charged matter (elementary or composite) in the spirit of the Vafa-Witten theorems~\cite{Vafa:1983tf, Vafa:1984xh, Vafa:1984xg}, that holds for all~$\vec m \neq 0$, no matter how small.
-Before we do so, we review what is known about QED$_3$ for general~$\vec m$ from the classic Vafa-Witten theorems, in part to emphasize the somewhat unusual symmetry-breaking patterns that can arise due to monopole operators.
-This can lead to mixing between the~$U(1)_m$ magnetic symmetry and flavor symmetries, as already noted in~\cite{Vafa:1983tf, Vafa:1984xh, Vafa:1984xg} and even earlier in~\cite{Affleck:1982as}, and is closely related to the Chern-Simons terms~\eqref{qfqmCSterms} that we already encountered in the large-$|\vec m|$ Coulomb phase.
+In this section we will give some evidence against the existence of such a quantum phase in QED$_3$ with $N_f =2$ flavors for any non-vanishing triplet mass~$\vec m \neq 0$.
+In particular, we will argue for a bound on all electrically charged matter (elementary or composite) in the spirit of the Vafa-Witten theorems~\cite{Vafa:1983tf, Vafa:1984xh, Vafa:1984xg}, and in turn for the existence of a weakly-coupled massless photon in the IR.

+We begin by reviewing what the results of~\cite{Vafa:1983tf, Vafa:1984xh, Vafa:1984xg} tell us about QED$_3$, in part to emphasize the somewhat unusual symmetry-breaking patterns that can arise due to monopole operators, which mix the~$U(1)_m$ magnetic symmetry and flavor symmetries.
+This possibility, already noted in~\cite{Vafa:1983tf, Vafa:1984xh, Vafa:1984xg} and even earlier in~\cite{Affleck:1982as}, is closely related to the Chern-Simons terms~\eqref{qfqmCSterms} that we already encountered in the large-$|\vec m|$ Coulomb phase.